-4. "DOWN-SELECT" PROCESS
+5. "DOWN-SELECT" PROCESS

-Once ARPA-E completes its review of Full Applications and Replies to Reviewer Comments, it will perform a "down-select" of Full Applications.
-The Contracting Officer may invite certain Applicants to participate in a meeting with ARPA-E via webinar, videoconference, or conference call.
-In the alternative, the Contracting Officer may invite Applicants to meet in person at ARPA-E's offices, the recipient's site, or a mutually agreed upon location.
-The Contracting Officer may also arrange pre-selection site visits to certain Applicants' facilities.
-ARPA-E will not reimburse Applicants for travel and other expenses relating to pre-selection meetings and site visits.
+Once ARPA-E completes its review of Full Applications and Replies to Reviewer Comments, it will, at the Contracting Officer's discretion, perform a "down-select" of Full Applications.
+If so, ARPA-E will invite each "down-selected" applicant to participate in a one-on-one meeting with ARPA-E via webinar, videoconference, or conference call.
+In the alternative, the DOE Contracting Officer may invite Applicants to meet in person at ARPA-E's offices or a mutually agreed upon location.
+The DOE Contracting Officer may also arrange pre-selection site visits to certain Applicants' facilities.
+ARPA-E will not reimburse Applicants for travel and other expenses relating to pre-selection meetings and site visits, nor will these costs be eligible for reimbursement as pre-award costs.